Men in Nursing 2024

 Our emergency department is the third-busiest in California, but also one of the most efficient: Most patients are medically cleared and discharged within three to four hours.
 We’re now gathering data to present the efficiency of our ED to other organizations through events such as yearly conferences.

-We asked our featured nurses to share their favorite ways to de-stress.
-Click here to explore photos of the hobbies and activities that bring them joy and help them unwind.
-Turn page 36 of the Flip Mag.
+We asked our panel to share their favorite ways to de-stress.
+Click here to explore the Flip Mag.
+Turn to page 36 to see photos of the hobbies and activities that bring them joy and help them unwind.

 In this Article: Career Advice, Self-Care and Wellness